Cantonese culture: Gonggu

 Partly as a result of this, Cantonese people have accumulated a considerable amount of folktales.

 Guangdong music

-Guangdong music (Jyutping: Gwong2 dung1 jam1 ok6; Traditional Chinese: 廣東音樂) is a style of traditional Chinese instrumental music from Gwongzau and nearby areas, though nowadays it is found also in much of China.
+Guangdong music is a style of traditional Chinese instrumental music from Guangzhou and nearby areas, though nowadays it is found also in much of China.
 Guangdong music compositions are primarily based on tunes derived from Cantonese opera and Cantonese folk songs, especially before the 1920s.
 Stylistically, it is said to be marked by being loud, lively, and upbeat.
-Some pieces have seen influences from Western music (jazz in particular): they use syncopation and triple time, and incorporate instruments such as saxophone and violin.
+Some pieces have seen influences from Western music (jazz in particular): they use syncopation and triple time, and incorporate instruments such as the saxophone and violin.

 Musical instruments

 The set of musical instruments used in Cantonese opera styles and music has much overlapping with those used by other Han Chinese groups.
 There are, however, instruments distinctly Cantonese, with the gaohu (gou wu) being the most representative.
 Aside from this, qinqin (cheon kum) and erxian (yi yun) are other musical instruments associated with Cantonese music.